The benefits of contactless showings for renters and for landlords boil down to convenience and time savings.

 Going to the trouble of offering self-guided showings is only worth it for some businesses in some markets.
 Situations where self tours can be most impactful are:

 Long distance investors: You own (and you’d like to own more) properties in different parts of a city or different cities altogether.
 Since you aren't there, you'll have to hire boots-on-the ground to show your property.
 This varies, but local real estate agents on average charge 8% of annual rent.
 Compare this to roughly $200 to $300 that you would spend on a smart lock and camera (recommended).
 It's up to you to weigh these cost savings (the benefit) against the costs of spending your time thinking about locks and camera hardware.
 Growth-focused property managers or investor landlords who self-manage: Whether you're building a portfolio of rentals to rehab, refinance and hold or growing a property management business, more units means more work.
 This probably means you're considering hiring your first or a new leasing agent.
 A full-time leasing agent's average salary is $56,390 according to the Bureau of Labor Statistics.
 Even if they spend only half their time on showings, you'll be out $2,350 per month.
 Compare this with the one-time cost of two smart locks (we recommend always having one on hand when another is out in the field, so if you're showing one vacancy per month you should have at least two).

 Situations where it's probably not worth the time and effort required to offer self tours are:

-For the above scenarios, we made the assumption that you would be setting up contactless showings yourself.
-If you think you'd rather delegate to a platform like Caretaker then replace the hardware costs with a flat $79 per month fee.
+For the above scenarios, we made the assumption that you would be setting up contactless showings yourself to give you a lay of the land.
+If you think you'd rather delegate to a platform like Caretaker then replace the hardware costs a monthly fee that varies by plan.